UK Council for Psychotherapy

 Your conflicts, all the difficult things, the problematic situations in your life are not chance or haphazard.
 They are actually yours.
 They are specifically yours, designed specifically for you by a part of you that loves you more than anything else.
 The part of you that loves you more than anything else has created roadblocks to lead you to yourself.
 You are not going in the right direction unless there is something pricking you in the side, telling you, "Look here!
 This way!"
 That part of you loves you so much that it doesn’t want you to lose the chance.
 It will go to extreme measures to wake you up, it will make you suffer greatly if you don’t listen.
 What else can it do?
 That is its purpose.
 A.H.Almaas

-The trauma therapy (regardless of the trauma) acknowledges that each of us can access a state of openness, calmness, curiosity and a self-compassionate state towards self-healing and may also include exploring how we can:
+The trauma therapy (regardless of the trauma) acknowledges that each of us can access a state of openness, calmness, towards self-healing and may also include exploring how we can:

 Supporting Someone Close To Us With Trauma It can sometimes be distressing for us to be with someone we care about who is traumatised therefore we may need to take good care of ourself.
 It can be tempting to take it away, rush healing or judge them.
 Sometimes just listening, being with them can help healing.
 The counselling for trauma can also be a space to talk about this further.